15 Magical Money Lessons Muggles Can Learn From Harry Potter

 Fortunately, Muggles don’t have access to the Polyjuice Potion, but there are Nigerian Princes and other big-time scammers out there, so you’ll want to be sure to protect your identity and hard-earned funds.

-By signing up for True Identity, you’ll get free and unlimited identity protection as well as free credit monitoring.
-That way if anything does go awry -- Polyjuice Potion or not -- you’ll be alerted and able to take immediate action.
+By signing up for Credit Sesame, you’ll get free identity protection (and be insured for up to $50,000), your credit score, as well as free fraud resolution assistance.
+That way if anything does go awry — Polyjuice Potion or not — you’ll be alerted and able to take immediate action.

 3. Sell Off Your Heavy Spellbooks